Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token

-\textbf{Efficiency.} In Figure~\ref{fig:sequence_inference}, we report the approximate average inference time and required sequence length of different models on selected MTEB subsets.
+\textbf{Efficiency.} In Figure~\ref{fig:inference_comparison}, we report the approximate average inference time for different methods.
 Specifically, ECHO and bge-en-icl inevitably increase inference time due to their extended sequence lengths.
-In contrast, since the additional bidirectional encoder contains only 110M parameters and a single Contextual token adds no computational burden to the LLM, Causal2Vec achieves inference speeds comparable to the standard Mistral-7B with causal or bidirectional attention, while reducing the required sequence length by up to \textbf{85\%} (Sprint.: 34.0 vs. 269.0; Emotion.: 62.1 vs. 421.9) and inference time by up to \textbf{82\%} (e.g., Sprint.: $4.37$ vs. $26.09$; Emotion.: $6.50$ vs. $37.50$).
+In contrast, since the additional bidirectional encoder contains only 110M parameters and a single Contextual token adds no computational burden to the LLM, our Causal2Vec achieves inference speed comparable to the standard Mistral-7B using causal or bidirectional attention.
+Notably, compared to the previous best-performing method, beg-en-icl, Causal2Vec reduces inference time by up to \textbf{82\%} (e.g., Sprint.: $4.37$ vs. $26.09$; Emotion.: $6.50$ vs. $37.50$).
 See Appendix~\ref{appnendix: length_comparison} for a comparison of the required sequence length.